Reclaiming Ourselves

 Series Structure

-Each session we’ll check in with each other, then set an intention for the session.
-Then we’ll break into two groups: one group will experience neurofeedback with Kelly while the other group journals, creates, and discusses with Tamara.
+Each session we’ll check in with each other and set an intention for the session.
+Then we’ll break into two groups: one group will receive neurofeedback with Kelly while the other group journals, creates, and discusses with Tamara.
 We’ll close each session by reconvening the entire group for a final sharing circle and goodbyes.

 Dates